IGCSE Liquidity Analysis

 A liquid ratio of 1:1 means that the business has $1 of liquid asset to repay every $1 of current debt.
 The business can fully repay its current debts without keeping too much cash idle.

-When the business has insufficient liquid assets when it’s the liquid ratio falls below 1 (example 0.9:1).
+The business is considered not liquid when it has insufficient liquid assets, that is, a liquid ratio that falls below 1 (example 0.9:1).

 - Owner may inject additional capital